-The programme's graduation manual sets out the rules relating to graduation, assessment in the graduation phase and determination of the results of the final exam.
-The graduation manual can be found on Blackboard.
+The programme's graduation course syllabus sets out the rules relating to graduation, assessment in the graduation phase and determination of the results of the final exam.
+The graduation course syllabus can be found on Blackboard.

 Article 5.3 Award of degrees